mcramm/Tetris-cljs/README.md

-# tetris
+# Tetris-cljs

-A Clojure library designed to ... well, that part is up to you.
+Tetris in Clojurescript

 ## Usage

-FIXME
+Just open `index.html` and enjoy.
+Use arrow keys to control.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Michael Cramm

 Distributed under the Eclipse Public License, the same as Clojure.